Foreign exchange reserves: Adequacy and excess reserves

 The IMF proposed a new metric to assess reserves adequacy in 2011.
 The metric was based on the careful analysis of sources of outflow during crisis.
 Those liquidity needs are calculated taking in consideration the correlation between various components of the balance of payments and the probability of tail events.
 The higher the ratio of reserves to the developed metric, the lower is the risk of a crisis and the drop in consumption during a crisis.
 Besides that, the Fund does econometric analysis of several factors listed above and finds those reserves ratios are generally adequate among emerging markets.

 Reserves that are above the adequacy ratio can be used in other government funds invested in more risky assets such as sovereign wealth funds or as insurance to time of crisis, such as stabilization funds.
 If those were included, Norway, Singapore and Persian Gulf States would rank higher on these lists, and United Arab Emirates' estimated $627 billion Abu Dhabi Investment Authority would be second after China.
-Apart from high foreign exchange reserves, Singapore also has significant government and sovereign wealth funds including Temasek Holdings (last valued at US$375 billion) and GIC Private Limited (last valued at US$440 billion).
+Apart from high foreign exchange reserves, Singapore also has significant government and sovereign wealth funds including Temasek Holdings (last valued at US$375 billion) and GIC (last valued at US$440 billion).

 ECN is a unique electronic communication network that links different participants of the Forex market: banks, centralized exchanges, other brokers and companies and private investors.